ChalmersRobotics/arduino-monorail/README.md

 # arduino-monorail

-This code is made to control an Arduino nano based monorail with two servo controlled arms that stop at magnet sensors.
-It uses sensors at both ends of the rail to change directions, which is done through a relay.
-It's still a WIP and will be updated soon.
+This code is made to control an Arduino nano-based monorail with two step motor-controlled arms that stop at each time it senses a magnet.
+For each magnet stop the arms pokes each side once, one at a time.
+There is a built-in pause after each run (after it homes) that decides how often it runs.

+Check the PDF (Swedish) for instructions on how to setup and run the monorail.
+Also how to calibrate the monorail poke position.